DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Elements-tab.md

 ### Preview/Edit

-Click to preview and to edit the sheet before exporting.
+Click to preview and edit the sheet before exporting it.

 ![SheetLink Reset Values](../../assets\images\SheetLink\SH-El-Preview.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>